 The Cyclone powered most U.S. Army bombers of the 1930s, including the immortal B-17 Flying Fortress.
 Donald Douglas picked it for a new passenger plane that the airlines thought would be a trimotor.
 Douglas gave it two, and when the prototype took off and crossed the Continental Divide on only one engine, the airlines never again questioned the reliability of the Cyclone or the plane that became the DC-3, arguably the greatest aircraft of all time.

 There was one exception to the general rule.
 When the Navy wanted a fast-climbing fighter for convoy duty, it chose a Wildcat variant built by General Motors and powered by an R-1820- 56 Cyclone.
-The valves, cylinder heads, transmission gears, lubricating system, and supercharger had all been improved.
-The FM-2 still couldn't match the high-altitude performance of its Grumman cousins with their Pratt & Whitney engines--but then it was designed for low-level work, finding and strafing submarines.
+The valves, cylinder heads, transmission gears, lubricating system, and supercharger had all been improved by this time.
+Even so, the FM-2 couldn't match the high-altitude performance of its Grumman cousins with their Pratt & Whitney engines — but that scarcely mattered, because it was intended for low-level work, finding and strafing submarines.

 Wright worked constantly at changing the cyclinder head and fin design of the Cyclone.
 I recall metallurgic changes and a 'W' fin design to improve heat flow.
 All internal combustion engines depend on the oil system to carry away a large part of the heat....
 Bad oil cooling either due to design or operating conditions (climb, high altitude, high ambient temps) will raise the cyclinder temps and lead to increased engine wear.